redwoodjs/redwoodjs-com-archive/docs/authentication.md

 Under the _Authentication_ tab, tick `ID tokens`.

 This allows an application to request a token directly from the authorization endpoint.
 Checking Access tokens and ID tokens is recommended only if the application has a single-page architecture (SPA).
-[Learn more about the implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps)
+[Learn more about implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps).

 #### Authority